-28 April 2009 The Council at its Ordinary Meeting held on 28 April 2009, considered the report relating to the Perth Parking Policy - Advertising of Proposed Revisions.
-The Council resolved at this time to recommend to the Department for Planning and Infrastructure that the boundary of the Perth Parking Management Area be modified in effect excising both note clause (iii)(a) of the Council resolution authorised the Chief Executive Officer to advise the Department of Planning that the Town still supported the excision of the Town of Vincent from the Perth
+11 January 2010 During the Council recess period, the Council endorsed a Progress Report relating to the Perth Parking Management Area.
+Of particular note clause (iii)(a) of the Council resolution authorised the Chief Executive Officer to advise the Department of Planning that the Town still supported the excision of the Town of Vincent from the Perth Parking Management Area.